tiffanyplus/vanillaplus-talent-testbranch-calculator/README.md

 - Authentic, raster-based game assets used for UI

 ## Wishlist / todo

-- Have values scale based on the "Required level" for spent talent points.
 - Better tooltip positioning for mobile layout.
+- Make it impossible to remove talents below the needed amount of talent points according to the selected tiers.